EconomyLens.com

 Related

-The firebrand Milei, who was boosted by his party’s win in October midterm elections, is on a drive to liberalize the economy.
+The firebrand Milei, who was boosted by his party’s win in the October midterm elections, is on a drive to liberalize the economy.
 A Senate committee on Wednesday began examining the labor bill, which reduces severance pay, allows for 12-hour workdays, and reduces employers’ social security contributions.
 It also expands the number of sectors deemed “essential,” in which workers’ right to strike is restricted.
 Milei’s government maintains that Argentina’s current labor laws are too restrictive and dissuade employers from on-the-books hiring.
 Almost 40 percent of Argentine workers go undeclared.

 “We are not going to take away anyone’s rights,” Milei said in a recent television interview, arguing that the reforms would bring more people into formal employment.
 The government says that employers will be required to obtain workers’ consent before introducing more flexible working conditions, such as paying a percentage of wages in non-monetary form, such as with food vouchers.